Updated January 2023

 Most plumbers complete a pre-apprenticeship plumber program, finish over 8,000 hours of job training as an apprentice, and pass a challenging certification exam with Skilled Trades Ontario.

 Secondly, plumbers solve problems all day long.
 Some are straightforward, many are not.
 This takes strong analytical and critical thinking skills.

 Plus, they need to know the Ontario Building Code inside and out.
 Plumbers also need to remember detailed safety protocols when working with hazardous materials and contaminated water (otherwise people could get seriously sick).

 Other important skills for plumbers include basic math, interpreting blueprints and schematics, and dealing with people from all walks of life.

 Bottom line: Not everyone is cut out to become a plumber, and it's not a job "just anyone" can do.
 It takes a unique combination of intelligence, technical skill, diplomacy, and genuine talent to succeed in this trade.

 What now?
 Learn more about becoming a plumber

-Your next step is to speak with Admissions.
-An Admissions Advisor will guide you through the Plumber program, costs, financial aid, how to apply, and more.
+Your next step is to speak with a Herzing College admissions advisor.
+They will guide you through the plumber program and explain what you need to know about costs, financial aid, how to apply, and more.